HJBerwick/HJBerwick.github.io/_posts/2024-05-16-predicting-customer-loyalty.md

 ### Context <a name="overview-context"></a>

-In a bid to to improve the accuracy, and relevancy, of their customer tracking, targeting, and communications, our client, a grocery retailer, hired a market research consultancy to append market level customer loyalty information to their database.
+In a bid to improve the accuracy, and relevancy, of their customer tracking, targeting, and communications, our client, a grocery retailer, hired a market research consultancy to append market level customer loyalty information to their database.
 This data would take the form of a score, which measures the proportion of total grocery spend that a given customer will spend with our client vs the competition, regardless of total spend volume.

 Unfortunately, the company could only tag around 50% of the customer base and so were still missing a significant amount of customer loyalty information.
 Therefore, to ensure our client is able to understand the full picture of its customers' loyalty, we were tasked to accurately predict the *loyalty scores* for any customers who could not be tagged.